 The Company has determined that there were no beneficial conversion features identified for any of the Preferred Shares because the effective conversion price was greater than the fair value of the ordinary shares.
 To the extent a conversion price adjustment occurs, as described above, the Company will re-evaluate whether or not a beneficial conversion feature should be recognized.

-The Company's Preferred Shares activities for the year ended December 31, 2021 are summarized below:
+The Company's Preferred Shares activities for the years ended December 31, 2019, 2020 and 2021 are summarized below: